volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 // ..
 ```

-And that's it, our form, powered by the Formik is working!
+And that's it, our form, powered by the Formik, works!

-Now, look carefully at the code and notice that:
+Now take a close look at the code and notice that:

-* The exact same **handleChange** function is passed for every input
+* The exact same **handleChange** function is passed for each input

-  So, to let formik know what input are we changing, we must pass **id** or **name** properties.
-If we don't pass any of them, the following warning will be thrown and an input field would not be updated with the provided value:
+  So to let Formik know which input we are changing, we need to pass the **id** or **name** properties.
+If we don't pass either of them, the following warning will be triggered and an input field would not be updated with the value provided:

 ![Formik Warning](/img/screenshot-2021-03-18-at-19.26.41.png "Formik Warning")

-* **id** and **name** should match field name defined in the **initialValues**
+* **id** and **name** should match the field name defined in **initialValues**
-* Field value is accessed by **formik.values.<field>**
+* The field value is accessed with **formik.values.<field>**

 ## Step 3: Validate Form

-Let's add validation using Formik, as it doesn't make sense to allow users to send an empty form.
+Let's add validation with Formik, since it doesn't make sense to allow users to submit a blank form.

-To add validation, let's define a custom validation function and pass it to the **validate** field in the **useFormik** hook.
+To add validation, we define a custom validation function and pass it to the **validate** field in the **useFormik** hook.

-If an error should be shown, this custom function should return an object with the property names, same as passed to the **initialValues**:
+If an error is to be displayed, this custom function should return an object with the property names that were also passed to **initialValues**:

 ```javascript
 const customValidator = (values) => {